 Combinatorial optimization problems are often very difficult to solve and the choice of a search strategy has a tremendous influence over the solver's performance.
 To solve a problem using search, one needs to choose a variable selection strategy (defining the order in which variables will be instantiated), a value selection strategy (defining the sequence in which we will try the variable possible values) and a backtracking strategy (that determines to which node we should backtrack/backjump, when a leaf is reached or a dead-end is encountered).
-Some backtracking policies are encoded into full deterministic algorithms (e.g. Depth-First Search, DFS) while others rely on more dynamic node evaluator mechanisms (e.g. Best-First Search).
+Some backtracking policies are encoded into full deterministic algorithms (e.g. Depth-First Search, DFS) while others rely on more dynamic node evaluation mechanisms (e.g. Best-First Search).
 Others (e.g. Limited Discrepancy Search [9]) can be implemented as a deterministic iterative algorithm or as a node evaluator [3].
+Whatever combination of variable selection, value selection, and backtracking strategy is used, the search remains complete.
+We only change visiting priorities in order to quickly find good solutions.